pingcap/docs-cn/three-data-centers-in-two-cities-deployment.md

     config set max-replicas 5
     ```

 - Forbid scheduling the Raft leader to IDC3.
-Scheduling the Raft leader to in another city (IDC3) causes unnecessary network overhead between IDC1/IDC2 in Beijing and IDC3 in Xi'an.
+Scheduling the Raft leader to in another city (IDC3) causes unnecessary network overhead between IDC1/IDC2 in Seattle and IDC3 in San Francisco.
 The network bandwidth and latency also affect performance of the TiDB cluster.

     ```yaml
     config set label-property reject-leader dc 3
     ```

 - Configure the priority of PD.
-To avoid the situation where the PD leader is in another city (IDC3), you can increase the priority of local PD (in Beijing) and decrease the priority of PD in another city (Xi'an).
+To avoid the situation where the PD leader is in another city (IDC3), you can increase the priority of local PD (in Seattle) and decrease the priority of PD in another city (San Francisco).
 The larger the number, the higher the priority.

     ```yaml
     member leader_priority PD-10 5